 Keep them refrigerated and eat them within 2-3 days of purchasing.

-- Second, Keep the skillet over medium heat to the rounds get time to cook inside.
+The spiced honey marinade is brushed on the eggplant a few times during cooking.
+Keep the skillet over medium heat so the rounds have time to cook.
 You want them in one piece but soft inside.

 Ingredients

-- 1 ½ pounds eggplant
+- 1 ½ pounds eggplants

 - ⅓ cup olive oil

-- 1 clove garlic (crushed)
+- 1 clove garlic, crushed

-- ¼ cup honey (I use clover honey)
+- ¼ cup honey, I use clover honey

 - 1 teaspoon smoked paprika

-- Pinch of cayenne pepper
+- pinch of cayenne pepper

-- Salt and freshly ground pepper
+- salt and freshly ground pepper

 - 2 tablespoons red wine vinegar